 The way you pay your income tax under the Provisional Tax method is different for your first year in business than for subsequent years.

-The first year At the end of your first financial year, usually 31 March, you (or your accountant or bookkeeper) work out your net taxable income, and calculate the tax you pay on that.
+At the end of your first financial year, usually 31 March, you (or your accountant or bookkeeper) work out your net taxable income, and calculate the tax you pay on that.
 If you want to spread the load a bit rather than pay your whole tax bill at the end of the year, you can choose to make voluntary payments throughout your first year.

-After the first year After your first year, you’ll need to pay Provisional Tax.
+After your first year, you’ll need to pay Provisional Tax.

 Apart from the AIM process noted above, there are 3 other provisional tax payment methods:

 - Estimation Option

 Here’s how it works:

 Under both the Standard and the Estimation Options you will pay provisional tax in three instalments during the year – usually 28th August, 15th January and 7th May (for a March year-end)